 The best thing about the upcoming vacation is spending time with you!
 No work and other distractions to come between you and your kids.
 Take advantage of it and make every minute count.

-DVDs about the Outer Banks
+Videos about the Outer Banks

-Books about the Outer Banks:
+Books about the Outer Banks

 The Mystery at Kill Devil Hills (Real Kids, Real Places) by Carole Marsh